 Despite the urgency to study and understand the variations in modern authoritarian states’ propaganda that target different audiences, empirical studies of authoritarian propaganda have rarely paid any attention to this facet yet.
 In many of the empirical works on China and Russia’s propaganda strategies, for example, scholars often consider the audience as a monolithic group, such as the “citizens” or the “masses”.
 Without comparing propaganda that targets different audience ceteris paribus, these studies could risk losing the intricacy and nuances that could reveal the use of an vital propaganda technique in authoritarian states and the political thinking behind it.

-To fill this vacuum, I argue that China’s state media’s coverage of the protests in Hong Kong from March 31st 2019 to January 9th 2020 against the city government’s proposition for passing the anti-extradition bill on Sina Weibo and Twitter presents a rare opportunity for studying the variations in authoritarian states propaganda targeting different target groups ceteris paribus for three reasons.
+To fill this vacuum, I argue that China’s state media’s coverage of the protests in Hong Kong from March 31st 2019 to January 9th 2020 against the city government’s proposition for passing the anti-extradition bill on Sina Weibo and Twitter presents a rare opportunity for studying the variations in authoritarian states propaganda targeting different target groups for three reasons.

 Firstly, the Chinese authority’s ambition to perfect its propaganda techniques, including better harnessing both internal and external propaganda, justifies this paper’s approach to set them apart.
 Since ascending to power, China’s supreme leader Xi Jinping has repeatedly emphasized the importance of propaganda and the urgency to perfect and harness propaganda techniques to fulfill the regime’s various political purposes (Ni 2013; Zhang & Huang 2018).
 On several occasions, Xi has explicitly mentioned the importance of “orienting” both China’s domestic and international news coverage towards the correct direction and “adapting to the trend of customized and differentiated communication” (Xi 2016).
 In the fourth plenum of the 19th Party Congress, the plenary communique included “constructing a mainstream public opinion pattern with the coordination of internal and external propaganda” as an important aspect of “consolidating the ideological foundation” to deepen the modernization of China’s governing capacity (Xinhua 2019).
 It is hence beyond doubt that China’s top leadership has greenlighted and is attempting the differentiation of internal and external propaganda to more effectively control public opinion.